 Are you planning a trip to Toronto?
-It’s a beautiful city to visit in any season, for its architecture and its many parks.
+Indeed, it’s a beautiful city to visit in any season, for its architecture and its many parks.
 While developing our Toronto Civic Center Tourist Scavenger Hunt and our Old Toronto Tourist Scavenger Hunt, we identified 7 Toronto museums we wished to share with you.

 We’ve limited our list to the downtown core and harbourfront areas, where our scavenger hunts are located.